kenschneider18/go-kafka-console-consumer/README.md

 There is out of the box support for several encodings, if your encoding is not supported you can write a custom decoder and pass it as an argument to this program and use that instead.

 ### Rationale
 In several projects I've worked on, I've found the ability to look and see what's sitting in Kafka to be incredibly useful.
-Apache saw the usefulness in this too so bundled with Kafka is the `kafka-console-consumer.sh` script.
-Unfortuantely, if you send the messages encoded in any way the bundled console consumer will still spit out messages but they likely won't be human readable.
+Apache saw the usefulness in this too so bundled with Kafka is the script `kafka-console-consumer.sh`.
+Unfortuantely, if you send the messages encoded in any way the bundled console consumer will still spit out messages but they likely won't be readable.
 This console consumer aims to fix that.